GOP's Rep. Lee Zeldin announces run for governor of New York

 Cuomo, who has not announced a run for a fourth term as governor in 2022, is facing allegations that he sexually harassed or behaved inappropriately toward several women.
 He has resisted calls for his resignation over the harassment claims and his administration's handling of COVID-19 cases in nursing homes during the height of the pandemic last year.

-Other Republicans who have said they are considering seeking the Republican nomination for New York governor include Andrew Giuiliani, the son of former New York City Mayor Rudy Giuliani and a former aide in the Trump administration.
+Other Republicans who have said they are considering seeking the Republican nomination for governor include Andrew Giuiliani, the son of former New York City Mayor Rudy Giuliani and a former aide in the administration of former President Donald Trump.

+Former Westchester County Executive Rob Astorino, who lost to Cuomo in the 2014 governor's race, has told donors he is considering entering the race for the 2022 Republican nomination, as well.

-Zeldin, a loyal ally to former President Donald Trump during the Republican's time in office, did not mention Trump in his statement announcing his gubernatorial run.
+Zeldin, a loyal ally to Trump during his time in office, did not mention the former president in his statement announcing his gubernatorial run or in an appearance earlier Thursday on Fox News' “Fox and Friends.”

+Zeldin told the Fox hosts, “I am going to win this race.
+I’m all in, we’re all in, losing is not an option and we have to turn things around.”

 Commented